jinghuazhao/INF/docs/rsid/README.md

 This is exemplified with `vep.sh`.
 GARFIELD analysis is furnsihed with `garfield.sh`.
 Specific and collective enrichment can be found in `magma.sh` and `rGREAT.sh`.

+## Known pQTLs

+Program `cvd1.sh` was used to obtain SCALLOP-CVD1 summary statistics. `pQTL.R` was used for QTL lookup.

 ## Colocalization analysis

 eQTL lookup is done with PhenoScanner via `eQTL.R`, `eQTLGen.sh` and GTEx via `GTEx-ps.R`, `GTEx-ps.sh` and `GTEx-ps-jma.sh`.